DavidDirnberger/PhotonFabric-VideoKit/README.md

 - **AI upscaling & enhancement** (Real-ESRGAN / RealCUGAN, etc.)
 - stream extraction (audio, frames, subtitles, thumbnails)

+Designed for curating and enriching large video collections: normalize formats, batch-fix quality, add or repair metadata, and bulk-generate thumbnails or gifs in one place.
+Everything can be run interactively for quick tasks or in batch mode to process many files unattended.

 All subcommands follow the same philosophy:

 - **Interactive mode** (no file arguments): guided wizard, safe defaults, explanations.